-Sisecam Announces First Quarter Financial Results for 2023
+SISECAM ANNOUNCES FIRST QUARTER FINANCIAL RESULTS FOR 2023

-ISTANBUL, Turkey, April 29, 2023 (GLOBE NEWSWIRE) -- Maintaining its global growth with production operations spanning 14 countries on four continents and sales to over 150 countries, Sisecam reported net sales of TL 28.4 Billion (USD 1.5 Billion) in the January- March 2023 period.
+İSTANBUL, TURKIYE, April 29, 2023/EINPresswire.com/ -- Maintaining its global growth with production operations spanning 14 countries on four continents and sales to over 150 countries, Sisecam reported net sales of TL 28.4 Billion (USD 1.5 Billion) in the January- March 2023 period.
 In this period, international sales accounted for 62 percent of Sisecam's total sales.
 The company's total investments in the first quarter of the year amounted to TL 2.8 Billion (USD 149 Million).
 Exports totaled USD 275 Million.

 Sisecam has announced its financial results for the January-March period of 2023.
 Sisecam recorded consolidated net sales of TL 28.4 Billion (USD 1.5 Billion) in the first quarter of 2023.
 International sales, the sum of exports from Türkiye and sales from production outside Türkiye, accounted for 62 percent of Sisecam's total consolidated sales.
 In the first quarter of the year, Sisecam produced 1.3 Million tons of glass, 1.1 Million tons of soda ash, and about 908 Thousand tons of industrial raw materials.
 The company's total investments in the first quarter of the year amounted to TL 2.8 Billion (USD 149 Million).
 Exports totaled USD 275 Million.